beattyml1/metatonic/CodeOfConduct.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Intentionally misgendering an individual after that indvidual as informed you of their gender identity or expression
+* Intentionally misgendering an individual after you have been made aware of their gender identity or expression

 ## Our Responsibilities